2023 AWARD CATEGORIES OPEN FOR ENTRIES

 What the judges are looking for?

-Judges will be particularly keen to learn how the nominated leader and/or leadership team worked with colleagues and partners to develop the skills and competencies required to address the challenges, whilst delivering tangible strategies and goals through motivational leadership.
+Judges will be particularly keen to learn how your nominated individual worked with colleagues and partners to develop the skills and competencies required to address the challenges, whilst delivering tangible strategies and goals through motivational leadership.

 ENTER HERESAMPLE QUESTIONS